rkyv/rkyv/book_src/trait-objects.md

 part of rkyv, but is separate from the main crate to allow other implementations to be used instead.
 This section will focus primarily on the architecture of `rkyv_dyn` and how to use it effectively.

+> `rkyv_dyn` may not work in some exotic environments due to the ✨magic✨ it uses to register
+> trait objects.
+If you want these capabilities but `rkyv_dyn` doesn't work in your environment,
+> feel free to file an issue or drop by in the discord to talk it through.

 ## Core traits

 The new traits introduced by `rkyv_dyn` are